top of page

 Robots

-Robotic Musicians are robots who can listen, understand, and respond to humans in a surprising and inspiring manner.
+Robotic Musicians are robots that can listen, understand, and respond to humans in a surprising and inspiring manner.
 Robotic Musicians utilize perceptual AI to understand music like humans do.
 They use generative AI to create, respond, and improvise, using algorithms and mechanical abilities that are humanly impossible.
 Following the motto "Listen Like a Human, Play Like a Machine," Robotic Musicians bear the promise of pushing musical outcomes and experiences to uncharted domains.

 Screenshot 2024-10-12 at 6.05.46 PM.png